"Who can count the dust of Jacob or number the seed of Israel." Numbers 23:10

 remembrance for fallen soldiers and victims of terror-- Israel's

 dust.
-The dust that is a fraction of those who have fallen defending the
+Each name is one among many who have fallen defending the

 land for thousands of years.
 Flesh wears out, blood falls to the earth